Former Marquette basketball star George Thompson dies at 74 - WHIZ News

 Thompson scored 1,773 points for Marquette and owned the school’s career scoring record for 40 years.
 Thompson now ranks fourth on Marquette’s career scoring list, behind Markus Howard, Jerel McNeal and Lazar Hayward.

-He averaged 20.2 points during his Marquette career, when the team posted a combined record of 68-20 during Thompson’s three seasons.
+He averaged 20.2 points during his Marquette career under coach Al McGuire.
+The team posted a combined record of 68-20 during Thompson’s three seasons.

 “George is really the one who got everything started at Marquette,” current coach Shaka Smart said in a statement.
 “There aren’t words that can express how important he was to this program.
 The reverence with which former players and fans alike speak of George is second to none.
 We’ve lost a true legend.”